THE BRISLINGTON VILLAGE PRE-SCHOOL

 The deputy child protection officer:

-Nicola Aldridge, Christine Laing and Kelly McDowall have had basic, advanced and manager child protection training.
+Nicola Aldridge and Christine Laing have received basic, advanced and manager child protection training.

 We aim to create an environment in which all children feel safe and secure.